ranraj/reactive-tweet-stream/README.md

 | npm |

-Recommendation to clear previous data from the Mongo DB data everytimee.
+Recommendation to clear previous data from the Mongo DB data everytime.

 Login into mongo shell and execute bellow commands.